nilhoel1/irq-preemption-test-for-EV3OSEK/README.md

 Task 1(0, 2, 2) start at 4001.

 Task 1(2, 2, 2) end at 5995.
+'''

 Here goes something wrong, cause the OS hangs after 6s and no other Task gets loaded.

-##Results in EV3OSEK with patched cpu_support.S and exceptionhandler.S:
+## Results in EV3OSEK with patched cpu_support.S and exceptionhandler.S:
+'''
 Task 2(0, 0, 0) start at 1.

 Task 2(0, 2, 0) end at 2004.